 - To reduce the costs to the community for avoidable emergency room and inpatient care.

-Since its inception, the We Care Network has donated more than $79 million in medical and dental care and over $7 million in 2015-16.
+Since its inception, the We Care Network has donated more than $130 million in medical and dental care and over $5 million in 2022-23.
 Both We Care Network and We Care Dental Network are past recipients of Blue Foundation’s Sapphire Awards honoring programs that create a significant positive impact on health-related outcomes for the state’s at-risk people and communities.
-The program has been featured in Tallahassee Magazine.
+The program has been featured in the Tallahassee Magazine.

 Patients must be referred to the We Care Network by their primary care providers.
 Eligible patients must have a household income that is at or below 150% of the Federal Poverty Level and cannot be eligible for any other program that will pay for their medical or dental care, such as Medicaid, Medicare, or private insurance.